 - We accept the challenge and responsibility to advance scientific knowledge of communication sciences and disorders through collaborative basic and clinical research.

-- We pledge to provide the highest quality of ethical clinical care to the people of Iowa and all others who entrust us with their care.
+- We pledge to provide the highest quality of ethical clinical services to the people of Iowa and all others who entrust us with their care.

 - We commit to foster a culture that protects free expression of thought and encourages diversity, honesty, openness, accountability, and integrity.